mcci-usb/COLLECTION-cricket-ui/README.md

 Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `cricket-<ver tag>-linux-installer.deb.zip`.

 The Application Installer must be digitally signed before it can be deployed.

+<strong>On Raspberry Pi:</strong>

+Create a release directory with release version `cricket-<ver tag>-linux-installer.deb`

+Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `cricket-<ver tag>-arch64-linux-installer.deb.tar.gz`.

+The Application Installer must be digitally signed before it can be deployed.